Take Control Books

 About Joe Kissell

-This edition brings the book up to date with changes in macOS and third-party apps as of early 2024.
-It also drops coverage of Mojave and Catalina, meaning it covers only macOS 11 Big Sur, macOS 12 Monterey, macOS 13 Ventura, and macOS 14 Sonoma.
+This edition brought the book up to date with changes in macOS and third-party apps as of early 2024.
+It also dropped coverage of Mojave and Catalina, meaning it covered only macOS 11 Big Sur, macOS 12 Monterey, macOS 13 Ventura, and macOS 14 Sonoma.
 Those changes involved a fair amount of surgery throughout the book.
 In addition, I made the following changes:

 • Removed mentions of certain apps that are either no longer available or incompatible with recent versions of macOS, and apparently no longer being developed: Back-In-Time, Déjà Vu, and Mac Backup Guru